loda-lang/loda-programs/programs/oeis/list5.md

 * [A273768](http://oeis.org/A273768) ([program](273/A273768.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 913", based on the 5-celled von Neumann neighborhood.
 * [A273769](http://oeis.org/A273769) ([program](273/A273769.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 913", based on the 5-celled von Neumann neighborhood.
 * [A273780](http://oeis.org/A273780) ([program](273/A273780.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 929", based on the 5-celled von Neumann neighborhood.
+* [A273781](http://oeis.org/A273781) ([program](273/A273781.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 929", based on the 5-celled von Neumann neighborhood.
 * [A273782](http://oeis.org/A273782) ([program](273/A273782.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 929", based on the 5-celled von Neumann neighborhood.
 * [A273789](http://oeis.org/A273789) ([program](273/A273789.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 931", based on the 5-celled von Neumann neighborhood.
 * [A273790](http://oeis.org/A273790) ([program](273/A273790.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 931", based on the 5-celled von Neumann neighborhood.